percona/pmm/source/install/aws.rst

    Hover the cursor over the instance ID for the Copy button to appear.

-Paste the instance in the :guilabel:`Instance ID` field of the *Percona Monitoring and Management* welcome page and click *Submit*.
+Paste the instance in the *Instance ID* field of the *Percona Monitoring and Management* welcome page and click *Submit*.

 PMM Server provides user access control, and therefore you will need user